loiclabache/Labache_2022_AO/readme.md

   `Data/groupLevel_correlationMatrix.txt`, and the group level gradient values, available there:`Data/groupLevel_gradient.csv`.
 - `step_7_2_gradient_computation.R`: `R` script to create a compiled file of all the gradient values for all participant.
+The normalized gradients at the network level for each participant can be found
+  there: `Data/994participants_gradients_network.csv`.
+The
+  correspondence between the AICHA regions and the 7 networks from [Yeo, B.T.
+T., et al. 2011](https://doi.org/10.1152/jn.00338.2011) can be found there:
+  `Atlas/AICHA/overlap_AICHA_Yeo_7Network_maskYeo_SchaeferAtlas.csv`.

+overlap_AICHA_Yeo_7Network_maskYeo_SchaeferAtlas.csv

 The `Visualization` folder contains `R` files (`figures_script_FigX.R`) used to generate each figures included in the paper.
 Each script